MarkhamShofner/MarkhamShofner.github.io/_posts/2016-01-04-Approaching-Complex-Problems.md

 In the New Year's spirit, and one of developing good habits, and cultivating efficient patterns, let us remember that -

-> We tend to repeat those things we have repeated.
+> We tend to repeat those things we have repeated."

 	- David Marmet